Partial identification via conditional linear programs: estimation and policy learning: Example: impact of Medicaid access or enrollment

-We now turn to estimating partially identified parameters involving the joint distribution of potential outcomes, as well as instrumental variables, using the Oregon health insurance experiment \citep{finkelstein_oregon_2012, taubman_medicaid_2014}.
 This natural experiment occurred in 2008 when the state of Oregon offered a Medicaid program to individuals by randomly selecting names off a waiting list.
 Here, being chosen off the waitlist is an instrument $Z$, while enrolling in Medicaid is the treatment $D$.
 We will focus on the number of emergency department (ED) visits as the outcome $Y$, it is discrete with $L=23$ levels corresponding to the number of ED visits in the past 6 months, ranging from 0 to 22 visits (the maximum censored value).
 Our dataset consists of the 13,019 individuals who lived in areas served by one of 12 hospitals for which the authors received ED records, were sampled to be part of an in-person follow-up survey, and had no other members in the household.
 For this group, the probability of being selected off the waitlist was uniform across individuals (with 48\% selected).
 We include basic demographic variables, pre-period measures of health and health-care utilization, and pre-period enrollment in public assistance programs in our covariate vector $X$.
 Here, strong ignorability of $Z$ is satisfied by design; we also assume the exclusion restriction that being selected from the waitlist does not affect the outcome except through Medicaid enrollment.